TLINDEN/twenty4/README.md

 ## Analysis so far

-These are the results of the previous (128bit) version.

 While this stuff only exists for me to play around with crypto, I tried to test the cipher a little bit.
 Here are my results using a couple of statistical measurements: